clement-barbet/mysurface/README.md

 The trigger, named **new_user_trigger**, activates upon the insertion of a record into the _auth.users_ table, executing the function **handle_new_user**.
 This function inserts the user's ID and email into the _public.app_settings_ table and subsequently adds the user's ID into the _public.roles_ table.
 Any unspecified values are automatically set to default.
 It also adds a record into _public.billings_ table with related values.

+### Views

+#### Participants_view

+This view is used in questionnaires generation, so that anon users can select information available there.
+Email of participants is save as it's not stored in this view.

+#### Example_results

+This view is used for showing example results to all users, even though they are not the owners of the record stored in results.

 ### Cron Jobs

 There is a cron job named _update_expired_subscriptions_daily_ which runs everyday at 00:00 UTC and executes the function called _update_expired_subscriptions_.
 This way expired subscriptions are handled.